everestial/TestSwitchErrors/README.md

 ```
 <br>

-##### But, instead of running phasing for only "NA12891" we run phasing for all the samples.
+##### But, instead of running phasing for only "NA12891" we will run phasing for all the samples.
 ```bash
 # We will use a prepared "BASH" shell script to run phasing on all the samples (on for-loop).
 # Let's test the SHELL that is active on the background